varnishcache/varnish-cache/doc/sphinx/users-guide/intro.rst

 	}

-The CLI interface allows you to compile and load new VCL programs at any time, and you can switch betweem the loaded VCL programs instantly, without restarting the child process and without missing a single HTTP request.
+The CLI interface allows you to compile and load new VCL programs at any time, and you can switch between the loaded VCL programs instantly, without restarting the child process and without missing a single HTTP request.